-Section 82 provides that the company shall, on payment or satisfaction in full or any charge registered, give intimation to the Registrar in Form No. CHG-4 along with the fee within 30 days from the date of such payment or satisfaction.
-The provisions of Section 77(1) shall apply for this procedure also.
+Rule 8(1) provides that a company or charge holder shall within a period of three hundred days from the date of the payment or satisfaction in full of any charge registered under Chapter VI, give intimation of the same to the Registrar in Form No.CHG-4 along with the fee.

-The Registrar on intimation from the company shall give a notice to the holder of the charge to show cause within such time not exceeding 14 days, as may be specified in the notice, as to why payment or satisfaction in full should not be recorded.
+Section 82(2) provisions that the Registrar on intimation from the company shall give a notice to the holder of the charge to show cause within such time not exceeding 14 days, as may be specified in the notice, as to why payment or satisfaction in full should not be recorded.
 If no cause is shown, by such holder of the charge, the Registrar shall order that a memorandum of satisfaction shall be entered in the Register of charges kept by him and inform the company that he has done so in Form CHG-5.
 If any cause is shown the Registrar shall record a note to that effect in the Register of Charges and shall inform the company.